Skip to main content

 Can Lifestyle Overcome Gonadal Senescence?

 This is the crux of the academic debate.
 Lifestyle interventions are powerful modulators of the central signaling that governs hormone production.
 They cannot, however, reverse the fundamental process of gonadal aging, or senescence.
 In men, the number of functional Leydig cells declines with age, and their responsiveness to LH diminishes.
 In women, the depletion of ovarian follicles is a finite and irreversible process that culminates in menopause.
-No amount of dietary optimization or can create new follicles.
+No amount of dietary optimization or resistance training can create new follicles.

 Therefore, the efficacy of lifestyle-only management exists on a spectrum: